 Benefits of VoIP

-With a VoIP system, you won’t notice much of a change from a fixed line setup – you’ll still dial a number and call as usual.
+With a hosted VoIP solution, you won’t notice much of a change from a fixed line setup – you’ll still dial a number and call as usual.

 However, VoIP offers much more flexibility than other types of business phone systems.
 Because it uses the internet to handle calls, you can use a variety of internet-connected devices including computers, tablets, mobile phones, and internet-enabled desk phones.